 Aurora Member Events

 Your membership includes Aurora performances every month, even while our stages are dark.
-This Fall, we're bringing you a reading of a remarkable new play that would have made its world premiere in our 2020-2021 Season — Kait Kerrigan's FATHER/DAUGHTER (Date: TBD).
-October brings THE FLATS, our world premiere audio drama.
+This month we have The Flats, our world premiere audio drama.
+In November, we're bringing you a reading of a remarkable new play that would have made its world premiere in our 2020-2021 Season — Kait Kerrigan's Father/Daughter.
 Later in the season, we'll present another audio drama, more readings of new plays, and special events that might include music and magic.

 Two actors play both pairs of lovers in this structurally inventive play that asks how our relationships with our parents and children impact our romantic lives.
 In parallel stories told 23 years apart, Baldwin is Miranda’s 30-year-old divorced father who is trying to forge a new relationship with a beguiling woman, and Miranda is Baldwin’s 30-year-old daughter, who has found herself in her first serious relationship.
 What can we learn from the relationships we choose in order to repair the relationships we inherit?
 Written by Kait Kerrigan and directed by M. Graham Smith.